 The route will start from the Metropark train station in Iselin, NJ and finish at Penn Station in New York City and so will be conveniently located near NJ Transit transportation for assistance.
 While final details are not yet available, you can expect the first 50-mile walkers to begin before sunrise and finish after sunset in New York.
 We expect the lead group to finish in about 17 hours (assuming breaks along the way).
 If you would like to walk a shorter distance we will have various other opportunities to join in along the route as mentioned above.

 What if I can’t make it all the way?

 Walkers should plan in advance.
 They should know bus locations and train stations that are located along their route and also have a local taxi number available.
-Their will be no support available if a walker cannot finish their selected distance.
+We plan to have the support of the East Coast Greenway Alliance which provides some food, drink and shuttle service to those that cannot make it.
+But walkers should plan for a situation where no support available and have contingency plans for a friend or family member available by phone to assist them, just in case.
 Remember, that walking 50 miles is a difficult physical task that requires a great deal of stamina.
 If in doubt, you should consider one of our shorter distance goals and have a contingency plan.